freifunkMUC/dev-container-lab/README.md

 ## Setup steps

+- ensure you have about 96GB of available disk space
 - Install Packer, Ansible, docker, qemu-utils and containerlab
 - Set up bridges (exposed to the host for flexibility):
 ```